ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md

   * Google Docs (including Google Sheets, etc) and Google Drive with unlimited Google Vault storage.
 Google Docs is for use in communicating informal work in progress and/or draft documents.
 It is not to be used for official baselined document management.

   * GitHub, with redundant backup of the repositories of Medical Data Networks shall be stored on each and every officer's computer, and all software developers.
 All developers and officers of the firm shall retain their independent GitHub repository, configured to be able to synchronize with selected master copies.
 GitHub repositories --under control of Medical Data Networks LLC VPs and officers-- is the official repository for all software, instructions, and/or Quality Management System [mdn-qms](https://github.com/ehwest/mdn_qms) documents.

+  *  Google Vault provides secure, encrypted storage of files, messages, conversations, and recordings.
+Google Vault will be relied on to retain, hold, search, and export data in support of T1Pal's retention and eDiscovery needs.

 ## Electronic Signatures

  * Records requiring signature approval per above shall be digitally signed with text similar to &quot;Approved. /s/ Name Of Approver, YYYY-MM-DD&quot;.